Yagisan/yagisans_better_stellaris/README.md

 - No longer able to build on Orbital Rings
 - AI will no longer try building this in systems with colonies.
+- Starts with 5000 storage.
+Can add 5000 more via tech.

 #### Nebula Refinery